 - Processor: 3.5 GHz or greater (4.6GHz or higher recommended) – base speed can be lower, this is the boosted max speed of the processor

-- iPoint runs single threaded processes which means that the number of cores is immaterial.
-Each call to the server will use one core and the faster the CPU, the faster that process can complete.
-Multiple cores are useful in that multiple processes can be run simultaneously, but speed is more important.
+- iPoint runs single-threaded processes which means that the number of cores is immaterial.
+Each call to the server will use one core, and the faster the CPU, the faster that process can complete.
+Multiple cores are helpful because the computer can run multiple processes simultaneously, but speed is more important.

 - RAM: 16 GB minimum, 32 GB or higher recommended

 - SSD: 1 SSD hard drive of 256GB or larger for the database as frequent reads and writes are made to the hard drive